 This course deals with the documentation, management, and use of health information.
-Topics covered in this course would include HIPAA, meaningful use of health technology, and the advantages of an Electronic Medical Record.
+Topics covered in this course include HIPAA, meaningful use of health technology, and the advantages of an Electronic Medical Record.
 Prerequisites: MHA 510 and MHA 520.
 Not open to students with credit for MPM 540.

-MHA 560 Legal and Regulatory Aspects of Healthcare Management
+MHA 560 Legal and Regulatory Aspects of Healthcare Management 3 Credits services and products.

-This course covers the laws and regulations applicable to healthcare management.
-It acquaints students with Federal and State legislation and reporting requirements related to the delivery health services and products.
 There will be an emphasis on the business applications of health law and regulation.
 Not open to students with credit for MPM 610 or MHA 610.